convexset/meteor-three-way/README.md

 `ThreeWay` is a Meteor package that provides three-way data-binding.
 In particular, database to view model to view.

 Database to view model connectivity is provided by Meteor methods with signatures `func(id, value)`, with "interface transforms" for server-to-client and client-to-server.
 Actually, it is richer than that.
 One may configure fields for data-binding with wild cards and send the data back with meteor methods with signature `func(id, value, param1, param2, ...)`.
-For example, `staff.*.particulars.*` would match both `staff[3].particulars.age` and `staff[0].particulars.height`.
-And for the first of the two examples, `param1 === '3'` and `param2 === 'age'`.

 The user is responsible for ensuring the right subscriptions are in place so `ThreeWay` can retrieve records from the local database cache.

 Presentation of data is facilitated by "pre-processors" which map values (display-only bindings) and may do DOM manipulation when needed (e.g.: with [Semantic UI dropdowns](http://semantic-ui.com/modules/dropdown.html)).
 This feature allows for great flexibility in displaying data, enabling one to "easily" (and typically declaratively) translate data to display.
-However, because of the impurity of side-effects is rather directly enabled, in principle, one could use pre-processor side-effects render a [d3.js](http://d3js.org/) diagram responding to changes in data (but for simple charts there are easier ways to do things (e.g.: [this](https://atmospherejs.com/maazalik/highcharts) and [this](https://atmospherejs.com/charts/dc)).

 **The package works fine, but the whole code base is remains fairly young as of this commit.
-Have a look below and at the example (clone the repo and run meteor) to see how simple and flexible it is to use.**
+Have a look below and at the example (clone the repository and run meteor) to see how simple and flexible it is to use.**

-**Additional bindings will be written soon.
-See the "roadmap" below.**

 ## Install